CornetPanique86/xxlsteve.net/content/en/blog/blocks-per-second/index.md

 - Addon
 ---

-### ⚠️ WARNING: The old scripting API has been removed on Minecraft Bedrock since march 2022, replaced by the newer and better GameTest Framework.
-Therefore, this addon doesn't work on versions 1.18 or higher.
+{{< boxnotice type="warning" >}}The old scripting API has been removed on Minecraft Bedrock since march 2022, replaced by the newer and better GameTest Framework.
+Therefore, this addon doesn't work on versions 1.18 or higher.{{< /boxnotice >}}

 This script lets you calculate how many blocks you place every second!
 You can customise the time between every update: 1, 3, 5, 30 or 60 seconds!
 Singleplayer and Windows 10 only.